TungPhamDuy/daily-learning-log/README.md

 # daily-learning-log

+#### 08/09/2024
+- Preparing for next week
+- Check back the pj 2 for a colleauge

 #### 07/09/2024
-- Check back the pj 2 of a colleague
+- Check back the pj 2 for a colleague

 #### 06/09/2024
 - Graduation day